 What are the major challenges in your field?

 Major challenges in my field include avoiding preventable patient harm in our hospitals.
 The hospital should be the safest place for our patients and yet mistakes and infections occur that should not.
-It takes leadership from the top down to create the “Culture of Safety” that must exit.
+It takes leadership from the top down to create the “Culture of Safety” that must exist.
 No patient should ever be found “dead in bed”.
 Every patient should have a wireless monitor connected by Wi-Fi to the nurse’s smartphone.
 The technology is there.
 Most people have a watch or small device that monitors them.
 Now, we need all patients monitored with a small device that can alert the caregiver when they are getting into trouble so an intervention can be made in good time.

 What is your top management tip?